nidhiiisharma/Dept-Frontend-Case/README.md

 2. open the project in the code editor of your choice with the command code .

-3. then run npm install to download the required packages
+3. run npm install to download the required packages

-4. then run npm start to see the project in your browser
+4. run npm start to see the project in your browser

 ## Reflection